nilsonsales/detr_luna/README.md

 # DETR LUNA
 Fork of DETR using LUNA16 lung cancer dataset

-# Training the model
+## Configuring the environment
-To run the model, put the images and annotations in COCO format in the `dataset/` folder in the following structure:
+Doenload the images and annotations from [this link](https://drive.google.com/drive/folders/1OV2L7uz6oF4ac_XOd5iDsUWiG1eVaSN1?usp=sharing) and extract them to the `dataset/` directory, in the following structure:
 ```shell
 luna_images/
 luna_images_seg/